KaraHowes/project-final-kh/README.md

 For affirmations:

-- /inspiration - GET request which is returned one random affirmation.
+- /inspiration - GET request which returns one random affirmation.

 ## The problem